Now I offer photos, slides, magazines, railroadiana, etc. You can find it at Ebay as trinitydon .

 In the graphics files which came with Print Shop, I found a picture of the station apparently copied from a post card.

-Tom Manz found several original postcards of the station.
+Tom Manz found several original postcards and other pictures of the station.

 South of the station were the coach yards and the 3rd Ward Roundhouse.
 Just beyond the line crossed the Milwaukee River on a swing bridge.
 Originally, everything was controlled from a tower just north of the bridge.
 I understand the tower is still standing and used by an office by a non-railroad firm.
 The controls for switches were moved to the top of the bridge when everything was electrified.
 I worked this job many times, and one of my best friends, Bob Eichelberg, fell from the top step to the bridge deck one icy night.
 He remained as a vegetable for his entire life.
 He passed away in 1998.
 He was an extremely intelligent young man who was an accomplished violinist, excellent photographer, and law student.
 The railroad was required to pay the largest workman's comp settlement in history up to that time.